Chicken and yellow rice~ sans the yellow dye

 Dinner always tastes better when you can smell it cooking hours before.Most recipes for yellow rice call for a package of yellow rice, which is commonly loaded with dyes, sodium and preservatives.
 This one, however, uses saffron.

-I am fortunate enough to be a part of the Raw Spice Bar, a company that sends you small batch herbs and spices from around the world (and recipes) every month.
-For $6 it’s well worth it.
-As you can guess, this month I got saffron.
-(YAY!)
+I am fortunate enough to be a part of the Raw Spice Bar, a company that sends you small batch herbs and spices from around the world (and recipes) on a quarterly basis… it’s well worth it.
+As you can guess, I got saffron.
+(YAY!) check it out here: quarterly spice subscription

 I hope you enjoy this recipe.